-A quick google search for “Fertility Herb” yields a ton recommendations aimed at anyone looking to improve their chances of conceiving naturally.
+A quick google search for “Fertility Herb” yields a ton of recommendations aimed at anyone looking to improve their chances of conceiving naturally.
 But, because there isn’t just one cause of infertility, there shouldn’t really be blanket recommendations that apply to anyone and everyone.
 In fact, there could even be some negative effects of taking, seemingly harmless, over-the-counter herbs and/or supplements.
 To find out more, I sat down with Noah Rubinstein, Yinova’s chief clinic director.

 Is there an herb that is especially great for promoting fertility?

-Actually, there isn’t one just one herb that promotes fertility.
+Actually, there isn’t just one herb that promotes fertility.
 There are many that can be helpful but it’s important to keep in mind that what might be helpful for one patient could actually cause harm to another.

 Could you elaborate on that?

 Because there isn’t just one cause of infertility, there also isn’t just one herb to solve it.
-Furthermore, let’s say two patients come in who are both trying to conceive and who both have Amenorrhea – it’s likely that we might not even prescribe them the same herbs as the cause of amenorrhea could differ person to person.
+Furthermore, let’s say two patients come in who are both trying to conceive and who both have Amenorrhea – it’s likely that we might not even prescribe them the same herbs as the cause of amenorrhea could differ from person to person.